 That depends on the complexity and the type of the illustration.
 A fancy cover picture can take 10 – 15 hours to make.

-That depends on what you need exactly.
-Send me an email with a specific description of what graphic or animation you need and I’ll give you an estimate of the costs.
-To give you a rough idea: a graphical abstract is typically around 150 – 300 € and a cover illustration usually 500 -700 €.
+That depends on what you need exactly and in particular the complexity of the illustration or animation.
+Send me an email with a specific description of what you need and I’ll give you an estimate of the costs.
+To give you a rough idea: a graphical abstract is typically around 600 € and a journal cover illustration usually 900 – 1300 €.